DataDog/integrations-core/docs/dev/new_check_howto.md

 ##### Example service check config

-Our example integration contains a service check, so we need to add it to the `awesome/service_checks.json` file with this content:
+Our example integration contains a service check, so we need to add it to the `awesome/service_checks.json` file:

 ```json
 [